Criminal Speeding On Arizona Roads

 When you are convicted of criminal speeding in Arizona, it is not as simple as paying a fine and waiting for the ticket to drop off your record, or taking a defensive driving course to remove the ticket.
 Criminal speeding is a misdemeanor, which means if you are convicted, this will stay on your permanent record.
 A misdemeanor can impact your ability to obtain certain jobs or schooling, all for driving too fast.
 Other penalties and repercussions of a criminal speeding conviction include:

 - Three points added to your driver’s license

 - Possible towing of your vehicle

 An excessive speeding ticket is not a conviction you want on your record, which is why it is important to fight this ticket with the help of an experienced attorney.

 You Need An Attorney That Fights For You

-At Matthew Lopez Law, PLLC, we can help you fight a criminal speeding ticket to have it converted to a civil speeding violation or dismissed altogether.
 There are many details that can be important in your circumstance that can help your case.
 How your speed was determined by the police officer can help fight your case; pacing and radar are not always accurate.
 Our legal team will look at all angles of your case to determine if we can get the ticket dismissed on a technicality.